 Mastiff Lab Mix Appearance

 A Mastiff lab mix could be about the size of a Labrador, or it could be incredibly large.
 Mastiffs don’t technically have a maximum size.
 If the mixed dog’s Mastiff parent is huge, they could be too.
 But, if the Mastiff parent is smaller, they will likely be smaller as well.

 The range spans from 50 pounds, to as big as 130 pounds.
 We recommend checking on the weight and height of the mix’s parents for a better idea of what they could grow into.

 Mastiff Lab Mix Temperament

 Both the Mastiff and Labrador are pretty laid-back breeds.
 They are known for their friendly, unassuming nature.
 Neither canine has a particularly strong prey drive.

-The Labrador does like to chase things, but their “soft bite” prevents this from becoming a massive problem in most cases.
+The Labrador does like to chase things, but their soft bite prevents this from becoming a massive problem in most cases.
 Because the Mastiff Lab mix is a mixed breed, they can inherit their demeanor from either of their parents.

 It is imperative that you begin training your Mastiff Lab mix as soon as you get them home.
 These dogs can grow into gigantic creatures who often don’t know their strength.

 Even though they might not mean to, it is very easy for them to injure someone by pulling on the lease suddenly or jumping up in greeting.

 Luckily, both parent breeds are eager to please and often easy to train.
 We recommend keeping training sessions short and sweet, especially if your dog appears to take after the Mastiff.
 Due to their large size, they can tire from excessive training easily.

 We also do not recommend encouraging your Mastiff Lab mix to run excessively, go on long walks, or jump until they are about three or so.